-Phlx does not have this order type.
+8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission have this order type.
 With Reserve Orders, the displayed and non-displayed portions of Reserve Orders are considered for execution and in determining the Opening Price throughout the Opening Process.
-Today, ISE Gemini permits orders to route during regular trading, however, the Exchange does not perform away market routing during the opening rotation.
+Today, ISE permits orders to route during regular trading, however, the Exchange does not perform away market routing during the opening rotation.
 With this proposal, routing is considered during the Opening Process.